JuuLink-Capstone/testing-scripts/failover/README.md

   * enp1s0f0: (not plugged in)
   * enp1s0f1: (also not plugged in)
   * enp1s0f2: To Versa interface 0
-  * enp1s0f3: Coming from BYU
+  * enp1s0f3: To BYU internet
-  * enp2s0f0: Going to Versa interface 2
+  * enp2s0f0: To Versa interface 2
-  * enp2s0f1: Starlink-2
+  * enp2s0f1: To Starlink-2
-  * enp2s0f2: Versa interface 1
+  * enp2s0f2: To Versa interface 1
-  * enp2s0f3: Going to Starlink-1
+  * enp2s0f3: To Starlink-1

-  Versa-0 and BYU are bridged via WANulator
+  Versa-0 and BYU are bridged via WANulator 101 Versa-2 and Starlink-2 are bridged via WANulator 102
-  Versa-2 and Starlink-2 are bridged via WANulator Versa-1 and Starlink-1 are bridged via WANulator
+  Versa-1 and Starlink-1 are bridged via WANulator 103

   In PVE, there are 4 WANulators, each with qm IDs.
-They linked to physical interfaces as follows:
+They are linked to physical interfaces as follows:
   * 100: Not hooked up
   * 101: Versa-0 and BYU
   * 102: Versa-2 and Starlink-2